top of page

 Magicians seeking to connect with fellow magicians have several online opportunities, including forums and message boards.
 There are also in-person meetings, magician associations and annual conventions worldwide.

-Here are a few resources for connecting with other magicians:
+Here are a few online resources for connecting with other magicians:

 Step 4.
 Perform As Often As You Can